 Strategies for Safety and Solidarity: Understanding protection through creativity in South Sudan and Colombia

-This interdisciplinary research connects South Sudan and Colombia.
-It compares findings from research conducted in South Sudan (2020-2022) with new research in Colombia (2023) to investigate two key questions:
+This interdisciplinary research connected South Sudan and Colombia.
+It compared findings from research conducted in South Sudan (2020-2022) with new research in Colombia (2023) to investigate two key questions:

 • First, how do artists seek safety in times of conflict and unstable peace?